-You see the oil normally found in stores in not the same oil you would put in your beard.
+You see the oil normally found in stores is not the same oil you would put in your beard.

 There are a few key differences here.

-The largest difference will be how its processed.
-If you look at a carrier oil that is to be used on your beard, like this Jojoba oil, you will see that it says on the label or in the item description that its ‘cold pressed’:
+The largest difference will be how it’s processed.
+If you look at a carrier oil that is to be used on your beard, you will see that it says on the label or in the item description that its ‘cold-pressed’.

 Wait a second, I thought we were in the middle discussing the benefits of carrier oils, what does beer have to do with this?